About

 “Study of the individual child, and effort to satisfy his or her needs; Freedom to develop naturally, which does not mean license to invade other people's rights; Attention to play and physical development for every child; The utilization of children's interests for educational ends; A large place for beauty in nature, in art, in music; Friendly relationship between pupils and teachers, with teachers functioning as guides rather than taskmasters; Such cooperation between school and home as will make the two, supplementing each other, provide for the whole development of the child.”

-Over time, Metairie Park Country Day School incorporated much of the traditional college preparatory model as its student body sought college placement in an increasingly competitive college marketplace.
+Over time, Country Day incorporated much of the traditional college preparatory model as its student body sought college placement in an increasingly competitive college marketplace.
 Throughout its history, it has claimed among its graduates many of the most innovative leaders in the Greater New Orleans community and beyond.
 The strength of the bonds among Country Day alumni are almost legendary.
-Through it all, Metairie Park Country Day School has created a family, an extension of home for many, and a safe place for learning, nurturing, and exploring the world in which we live.
+Through it all, Country Day has created a family, an extension of home for many, and a safe place for learning, nurturing, and exploring the world in which we live.

 We are grateful to our founders: Mr. and Mrs. Edward Benjamin, Mrs. Ralph Boothby, Mrs. Russell Clark, Mrs. Thomas Denegre, Mr. Stuart Landry, Mr. Thomas Nichols, Mrs. Dorothy Pigman, Mrs. Fort Pipes, Mrs. John Pratt, Mrs. James W. Reily, Mrs. and Mrs. Edgar B. Stern, Mr. and Mrs. Walter Trautman, Mrs. C.S.
 Williams, Mrs. Robert M. Walmsley, Mr. and Mrs. A.M.
 Dantzler, and Mrs. Eli Watson.
 Great-grandchildren of many of these families attend our School today.